End-user: ArcelorMittal Méditerranée/Veolia Industrie Global Solutions

 This commitment to protecting the environment saw the company set up a joint venture in 2018 with France’s Veolia Industrie Global Solutions.
 The aim was to modernise equipment at Fos-sur-Mer that would improve energy performance while also reducing the amount of CO2 emissions.
 Upgrading boilers, rotating machines and auxiliary equipment, for example, would improve the efficiency of converting steel-making gases into vapour, electricity and compressed air for supplying blast furnaces and various steel production facilities.

 The central fan unit in the factory is involved in recovering iron and steel gases from the manufacturing process in the form of steam, electricity and compressed air.
 However, because of the extreme length of some of the pipes used – as well as their poor condition – there was always an excess of water, dust and rust being produced.
+The company needed an effective air compressor water trap capable of filtering other contaminates.

 After two years of looking at various options for tackling the problem, ArcelorMittal and Veolia decided to install EXPEL compressed air filters because EXPEL is the only product on the market that is capable of removing all water and solid particles in compressed air without the need for electricity, consumables or any level of maintenance.